NecroReindeer/comp120-tinkering-graphics/README.md

 Please see README.md in the Appropriation Art Exhibit folder for information relating to the application.

+Note: Ignore the recent commit titled 'test', that was when I was fiddling around with GitHub.

 ## Trello Board

 ### Tinkering Graphics Sprint